-We place a high priority on excellent attendance as it is necessary for the children to learn effectively.
+We expect the children at our school to be at school every day as excellent attendance is necessary for the children to learn effectively.
 Attendance patterns are monitored regularly and any child who has regular, frequent absences will be referred to the Attendance Officer who may visit parents at home.
 We will also write to parents and ask them to come in and discuss the issues behind the absences with us.
 Regular attendance at school is vital to a child’s education and it is the parents’ legal responsibility to ensure their child attends school regularly and on time.

 If your child is absent for any reason, please telephone us before 9am on the day of the absence to inform us of your child’s absence.
 We will need to know your child’s name, the name of your child’s teacher, who you are/ your relationship to the child, the reason for the absence and when you expect your child to return to school.
 Attendance regulations state that reasons for all absences must be notified to school.
 If a reason for absence is not provided, you will receive a letter requesting a reason.
 We also operate first day calling, and if you do not inform us of your child’s absence, then we will contact you to request a reason.
 However, please phone us and inform us first.
 We will consider each reason given and then make a decision about whether to authorise it or not.

 If you know your child will be absent or late, for example because of a medical or dental appointment, please let us know in advance, either by telephoning the office or sending in a letter.
 Please also note that a medical or dental appointment does not always need a full day or half day’s absence.
 We expect children to be in school before and after medical appointments, however short that time may be.
 We have a slip to be stamped by dentists and doctors to show attendance at appointments.
 These can be collected from the office.
 On their return to school please ensure that your child brings a letter in to explain their absence and any necessary medical evidence if the absence has exceeded three days.